 Many tales go on to speak of other figures, children of these two primordial gods.
-Vhael the Light Barer, who became his weary father’s keeper.
-Raeah his daughter, and her fiery end.
+Vael the Light Barer, who became his weary father’s keeper.
+Rhaea his daughter, and her fiery end.
 The Lynx, the Wolf, and the Moon, which also tells vaguely of the coming of the first man, or woman, Yaune.
 And why man reigns in all the livable world.

-Then there are the fates, numbered as three, of whom Yaune is one.
+Then there are the fates, numbered as three, of whom Yaune is one, though others call her Elise.
 The fate of Stars, that which is fixed, which beyond mortal influence shall carry on undeterred.
-The fate of Man, that of temporal permanence, shapable with great will for a time, but bound inevitably to change.
+The fate of Mortals (Elise/Yaune,) that of temporal permanence, shapable with great will for a time, but bound inevitably to change.
 The fate of Elements, ever shifting, easily shaped for an instant, but so volatile as to be unsustainable.

 And now on to Vulgarities: